-Communication is a key skill for anyone involved in any aspect of marketing, not to mention almost every other aspect of business.
+To further emphasize the importance of communication as a key skill for anyone involved in any aspect of marketing, not to mention almost every other aspect of business, your assignments will be evaluated based on your ability to communicate effectively, in addition to your effort and content.
+This will apply to both written and oral presentations of your work.
 Communicating effectively includes the ability to organize your thoughts coherently and use language accurately so that the story is told in the best way possible.
-Although your assignments will be evaluated primarily on the basis of effort and content, you will also be evaluated on your ability to communicate effectively.
-This will apply to both written and oral presentations of your work.